lloydroc/lloydroc.github.io/content/post/c/regex_pcre.md

 We won't discuss POSIX regular expressions in this blog post from here on.

-### Perl Compabitible Regular Expressions
+### Perl Compatible Regular Expressions
-Regular expressions from Perl gained widespread popularity and it's syntax is what you'll normall see in Java, Javascript, Python, Perl and other languages.
+Regular expressions from Perl gained widespread popularity and it's syntax is what you'll normal see in Java, Javascript, Python, Perl and other languages.
 The library PCRE is written in C and claims to be much more powerful and flexible than POSIX.
 I actually can't confirm that opinion because I've only learned the popularized Perl regular expression format.
 I can definitely attest to this format being very powerful and simple.

 ### PCRE and PCRE2
 The [PCRE Library](https://pcre.org/) has 2 versions: `pcre` and `pcre2`.
 The older `pcre` was released over 20 years ago in 1997 and is at version 8.43 as of this post.
 Future releases will be for bugfixes only.
 New features will be released in `pcre2` which was released in 2015 and is now at version 10.34 as of this writing.
 In this blog post we have an example for both `pcre` and `pcre2`.